Need healthy alternatives for your diet?

 1. Table Salt —> Sea Salt

+Start improving your diet with this healthy food alternative.
+Swap table salt for sea salt.
 Unrefined sea salt naturally contains 84 minerals.
-While table salt contains mostly sodium and chloride.
+While table salt contains two: sodium and chloride.
 It also consists of aluminum, bleach and other harmful additives.
 In contrast, unrefined salt has the opposite effect and supports overall health.
-Try Celtic or Himalayan.
-Lastly, Dulse or kelp seaweed flakes are other great mineral-rich healthy diet alternatives.
+Try Celtic or Himalayan salt.
+Lastly, Dulse or kelp seaweed flakes are great mineral-rich healthy diet alternatives.

 2. Refined Sweeteners —> Cinnamon & Stevia

 Replace all refined and artificial sweeteners with healthier alternatives.
 Sweeten with success by using cinnamon and stevia.
 Cinnamon is helpful for lowering blood sugar.
 It can reduce a meal’s Glycemic Index by 29%!
-Organic, pure stevia is great for blood sugar too.
+In addition, organic, pure stevia is great for blood sugar too.

 3. Cereal —> Steel-Cut Oatmeal